Welcome to the Games Institute

 Weekly critical essays, commentaries, and book reviews on games.

-Waterloo Game Jam is a thrice-annual, multi-day event hosted by The Games Institute (GI).
-Each of these events are open to the public and are designed to appeal to a wide variety of playful people.
+A thrice-annual, multi-day event hosted by The Games Institute (GI).
+Each of the events are open to the public and are designed to appeal to a wide variety of playful people.